 Class 3 – Flammable Liquids

-These substances are identified by the Class 3 labels (samples available for download below) and Class 3 designation in any Safety Data Sheet.
+These substances are identified by the class three labels and class 3 designation in the appropriate safety data sheets.